Home Page

 Sundays 10:30 am–6 pm

-*Museum admission is Pay What You Wish on Fridays, 7–10 pm.
+*Museum admission is free on Fridays, 5–10 pm.